naqi10/naqi10/README.md

 ## ⚡ What I Do

-AI & Machine Learning
+## AI & Machine Learning
 Building intelligent systems using LLMs, RAG pipelines, LangChain, TensorFlow, and PyTorch

-Backend Development
+## Backend Development
-Designing fast, scalable APIs using FastAPI and Python with production-ready architecture
+Designing fast, scalable APIs using Nextjs,Nestjs, LangGraph, FastAPI and Python with production-ready architecture

-Frontend Development
+## Frontend Development
 Creating responsive and interactive applications using React.js, Next.js, and Redux

-Databases
+## Databases
 Working with MongoDB, PostgreSQL, and SQL for efficient data handling

 ## 🧠My Approach